Laiuse – Teutonic Castle Lais

 History

-Lais castle was established as one of the border strongholds of the Teutonic Order, administratively subordinate to the commandry in Fellin.
-It also guarded the northern section of the border between the order territory and the authority of the Dorpat (Tartu) bishops.
-The first mention of the castle dates from 1406, but it was probably built in the fourteenth century.
+Lais castle was established as one of the border strongholds of the Teutonic Order, administratively subordinate to the commandry in Fellin (Estonian: Viljandi).
+It also guarded the northern section of the border between the order territory and the authority of the Dorpat (Estonian: Tartu) bishops.
+The first record of the castle was from 1406, and about the castle burgrave in the years 1416-1417, but it was probably built in the fourteenth century.

 I